-button.
-This led me to a very realistic sign-in screen.
+But this being midnight, I didn’t fully process any of that and simply clicked on the Vote with Instagram button.
+This led me to a very faithfully reproduced sign-in screen.
 But no redirect to Instagram, which meant no password manager filling out my credentials.
 That confirmed to me this was a scam, jolting even my very sleepy self awake.
 This is also where I remembered my friend telling me about his account having been hacked…

-This is quite smart because it tricks people into typing their password again and again, which reduces the number of mistyped credentials they get.
 Asking for a screenshot to confirm their vote is probably also an ingenious social engineering tactic?
 People can’t just pretend they voted, they have to actually go onto the site, because they don’t want to refuse their “friend’s” demand.

 Who are they?